CrunchyData/postgres-operator/docs/content/tutorial/backups.md

 ## Custom Backup Configuration

-Most of your backup configuration can be configured through the `spec.archive.pgbackrest.global` attribute, or through information that you supply in the ConfigMap or Secret that you refer to in `spec.archive.pgbackrest.configuration`.
+Most of your backup configuration can be configured through the `spec.backups.pgbackrest.global` attribute, or through information that you supply in the ConfigMap or Secret that you refer to in `spec.backups.pgbackrest.configuration`.
 You can also provide additional Secret values if need be, e.g. `repo1-cipher-pass` for encrypting backups.

 The full list of [pgBackRest configuration options](https://pgbackrest.org/configuration.html) is available here: